 The community is heavily invested into making sure this project stays around for a very long time.
 To ensure sustainability, first the community and the PCV will get together to create a water committee.
 The tasks of this water committee will be straightforward.
 Firstly, the committee will collect monthly fees from the village for potential maintenance costs.
 In case something does happen they will have funds to replace faulty parts.

 In addition, they have plumbers that will be part of the water committee and fix things that may possibly need fixing.
 This water committee will also be involved in trainings about water hygiene, proper pump usage and fiscal responsibility of the funds collected each month.
-They will enhance the management practices as well as ensure sustainability of the project beyond the project lifecycle.
+They will enhance the management practices as well as ensure the sustainability of the project beyond the project lifecycle.

-The capacities built during the project implementation of the counterparts and community members will also contribute to sustainability of the project.
+The capacities built during the project implementation of the counterparts and community members will also contribute to the sustainability of the project.

 This project will lead to the following benefits: (I) Increasing clean water availability to the villagers of Jarra Kxxxxxxxx (II) Higher rates of school attendants for girls and boys due to access of clean water, which should decrease rates of diarrhea.
 (III) Increase the income of the families because of fewer workdays missed due to sickness and money spent on medication.
-(IV) Decrease chance of children crossing the main highway to fetch water and potentially be hit by vehicles.
+(IV) Decrease the chance of children crossing the main highway to fetch water and potentially being hit by vehicles.

 Let Girls Learn

 This project is a Let Girls Learn project, and it will directly have an effect on girls staying in school.
 As previously mentioned, when water is not available at the school, all the children are sent home early from school.
 48% of the students at the school are indeed female.
-The previous term, students missed over two weeks of coursework solely because water was not available in the school.
+The previous term, students missed over two weeks of coursework solely because the water was not available in the school.
 These numbers are very disheartening as the availability of water should never be a variable that keeps students out of school.
-With the installation of this water system we have full confidence that next term the students of Kxxxxxxxx Lower Basic School will miss no school days due to lack of water.
+With the installation of this water system, we have full confidence that next term the students of Kxxxxxxxx Lower Basic School will miss no school days due to lack of water.